Once Before I Die

-Once Before I Die is a 1966 war drama starring Ursula Andress and directed by then-husband John Derek, from whom she was officially divorced before the film was released, and who also appeared in the film.
-It was based on a 1945 novel Quit for the Next by Lieutenant Anthony March.
+Once Before I Die (also known as No Toys for Christmas) is a 1966 American war drama film starring Ursula Andress and directed and produced by then-husband John Derek, from whom she was officially divorced before the film was released, and who also appeared in the film.
+The directorial debut of Derek, the film was based on a 1945 novel Quit for the Next by Lieutenant Anthony March.

-This was Derek's first film as director.

-It was also known as No Toys for Christmas.

 Plot

-Shortly after the Attack on Pearl Harbor, the Japanese attack the Philippine islands.
-A group of polo-playing soldiers of the 26th Cavalry Regiment (United States) and their families are surprised while playing a polo game.
+Shortly after the Attack on Pearl Harbor, the Japanese attack the Philippines.
+A group of polo-playing soldiers of the US 26th Cavalry Regiment and their families are surprised while playing a polo game.

 Major Bailey orders his Swiss fiancée Alex to leave the country, promising to meet her in San Francisco.
 Bailey leads his men back to Manila, but the roads are jammed with fugitives – including Alex who delayed her return home to get her pet dog.

 During the ensuing journey, Bailey's men kill a Japanese pilot who has jumped out of his plane.
 It becomes clear that Lt Custer is sadistic and enjoying the war.

 Bailey leads his men to a house where there is an enemy attack.
 Bailey sends Alex away – but before she leaves she witnesses him being accidentally killed by an exploding hand grenade.

 Alex forms a bond with a virginal soldier and he pleads with her to have sex with him for his first and only time as he thinks that otherwise he shall probably die without ever having sex (hence the title of the film).
 At first Alex refuses but she takes pity on him and agrees to his wish.
 Later on he is killed fighting the Japanese.

 Lieutenant Custer leads a pointless raid on an enemy stronghold, resulting in a massacre in which all of the Americans are killed except him.
-Alex and Lt Custer wander down to a beach where Custer is shot dead by a lone Japanese Soldier.
-Alex is forced to kill the young Japanese soldier in self-defence and is left alone on the beach.
+Alex and Custer wander down to a beach where Custer is shot dead by a lone Japanese Soldier.
+Alex is forced to kill the young Japanese soldier in self-defense and is left alone on the beach.